-Sadly, our most recent projects are now on hold but we are staying in touch with our schools and expect to continue our work in the next school year, all things being equal.
+Sadly, our most recent projects have been on hold this past year but we hope to continue our work sometime during 2021, all things being equal.

 On Fri 10 July, Lydbrook Primary School had a visit from HRH the Princess Royal who was there to see all the great work the school has done in teaching students about their Forest home - from newts to literature!
 One student read a piece from the anthology Dean Scribblers produced with Hawks Class, and HRH was given a copy as a gift to read at her leisure.
 We were there to help them celebrate!

 This is our favourite photo, and there are several others here.

 More great news!

 Teacher Howard Eason from Heart of the Forest School forwarded us an email recently with the fantastic news that the school's entry 'Wild About Wildlife’ was Highly Commended in the Totally Creative category for schools in Wales and western England in the Better Energy School Awards 2020.
 With 28,750 entries this is no mean achievement.
 The students have won £100 for the school.
 Dean Scribblers is thrilled to have been a part of the students' exploration of wildlife here in the Forest of Dean and we add our own hearty congratulations to Howard and his students.

 We have also learned that three of the students won prizes for their work in the local Mitcheldean Poets and Young Storytellers competition.